 - The referee believes a contestant has deliberately struck a defenseless opponent when a time out, temporary interruption, or cessation of the match has been indicated.

-- An instructor, coach, Head Instructor, parent, or other associate of a contestant enters the ring for any purpose other than emergency assistance or upon specific invitation by the referee (perhaps to assist with an equipment malfunction or similar circumstance).
+- An instructor, coach, Head Instructor, parent, or another associate of a contestant enters the ring for any purpose other than emergency assistance or upon specific invitation by the referee (perhaps to assist with an equipment malfunction or similar circumstance).

 - An instructor, coach, Head Instructor, parent, or other associate of a contestant badgers, harasses, belittles, attempts to distract, or otherwise tries to interfere with the performance of the contestant’s opponent.

 - The referee believes a contestant has repeatedly and deliberately gone out of bounds to avoid the conflict.
-This must be a sustained pattern of behavior which the referee believes is deliberately employed to avoid engaging the contestant’s opponent.
+This must be a sustained pattern of behavior that the referee believes is deliberately employed to avoid engaging the contestant’s opponent.
 Simply stepping out of bounds during the course of an engagement is not grounds for disqualification.

 - A contestant is discovered to have a concealed object, chemical, or other substance in or on their gloves, padding, uniform, or other equipment which is intended solely to provide them with an advantage or to cause harm to their opponent.